3rfaan/arch-everforest/README.md

 Go to the download page of the official Arch Linux webpage and download the ISO image from one of the mirrors: https://archlinux.org/download/.

+### Prepare an installation medium

+Check this Arch Wiki article to prepare an installation medium, e.g. a USB flash drive or an optical disc: https://wiki.archlinux.org/title/installation_guide#Prepare_an_installation_medium

 ### Console keyboard layout

 Find out which keyboard layout you are using and then set it using `loadkeys`: